 How to make Sweater Mittens

-One sweater can make a few pairs of mittens.
+One sweater can make a few pairs of warm mittens.
 Sweater mittens are so cute and you can even line them with flannel or fleece for extra warmth.
+This free mitten sewing pattern comes in adult sizes as well as kid sizes.

 Use extra fabric or the sleeve cuff of the sweater to make cuffs for your mittens!